scritcash/scrit-whitepaper/scrit-whitepaper.md

 Access Control Script (ACS)
 ---------------------------

-Scrit mints enforce access control for DBCs through a paramter encoded in the DBCs which is called the *access control script* (ACS).
+Scrit mints enforce access control for DBCs through a parameter encoded in the DBCs which is called the *access control script* (ACS).
 Such an ACS can enforce that transactions using a certain DBC have to be signed by a user-controlled key.
 We define multiple access control languages